 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-A few weeks ago, as part of our Back to School Extravaganza, we shared a fall-inspired activity that uses different fonts to help your little learners practice their letter recognition skills and today, we’re continuing that theme.
+A few weeks ago, we shared a fall-inspired activity that uses different fonts to help your little learners practice their letter recognition skills and today, we’re continuing that theme.

 As your child learns to read, they’ll encounter a number of different fonts in books, magazines, newspapers, and even within the online space.

 They’ll need to understand that the letter A is still a letter A, regardless of the type of font that is used and that letters like Q can look very different depending on whether they’re in print or in cursive.

 This fishy letter sorting activity is the perfect way to start practicing as it makes a fantastic literacy center for both preschoolers and kindergartners and allows your child to work on letter recognition, sorting, and so much more.

 Gone are the days of simply teaching print and cursive.
 Kids these days will encounter a number of different fonts on a daily basis and having the ability to decipher these fonts and recognize the letters that they already know will only assist them in learning to read in the future.

 Fishy Letter Sorting